ddahan/ui-libs/README.md

 ### Why Component X is not listed?

-- It's too basic to be relevant (e.g., A Loading Spinner)
+- It's too basic to be relevant (e.g., a Loading Spinner)
 - It's a "block" (a composition of different UI components) rather than a component (e.g., Hero, NavBar)
-- It's a pure utility which could or should live in a collection of utilities like [VueUse](https://vueuse.org/)
+- It's a pure utility which could or should live in a collection of utilities like [VueUse](https://vueuse.org/).
-- It's a broad familiy of dedicated components that make sense to have apart (e.g. Charts)
+- It's a broad familiy of dedicated components that make sense to have apart (e.g. Charts).

-# About me
+## About me

-I'm David, 35, living in Paris, and available for hiring.
+I'm David, 35, living in Paris, and <b>available for hiring</b>.
-Visit [my website](https://david-dahan.com) to know more about me, or [contact me](https://david-dahan.com/contact)
+Visit [my website](https://david-dahan.com) to know more about me, or [contact me](https://david-dahan.com/contact).

 ### Wants to support?